I Want To Close My Business and Walk Away

 Depending on the closure procedure and the amount of profit available to be distributed to shareholders and directors, you may face Corporation Tax and Capital Gains Tax obligations.

-This information will help you navigate the complex world of taxes and ensure that you’re adequately prepared for any tax liabilities that may arise as you close your business.
+This information will help you navigate the complex world of taxes and ensure you’re adequately prepared for any tax liabilities that may arise as you close your business.

 Corporation Tax and Capital Gains Tax